 Note: the compliance checklists are made available here only for information purposes.
-Developed on the basis of the existing EU rules and EASA’s internal procedures and practices, they do not constitute an official Agency statement on compliance with ICAO provisions and do not constitute a notification of differences under Article 38 of the Chicago Convention.
+Developed on the basis of the existing EU rules and EASA’s internal procedures and practices, they do not constitute an official Agency statement on compliance with ICAO provisions, do not constitute a notification of differences under Article 38 of the Chicago Convention and they cover all elements of EFOD, including the Recommended Practices.
 They do not determine the compliance of individual Member States with ICAO SARPs and do not cover the areas of national competence, exemptions, derogations or alternative means of compliance.

 Cooperation with other international organisations

 EASA works with IATA to address issues of common interest and coordinate actions.
 A particular area of cooperation is the exchange of safety information, based on a memorandum of understanding (MoU) signed by the two organisations in 2012.
 EASA also provides support to IATA’s audit programme (IATA Operational Safety Audit - IOSA) by taking part in its oversight committee.